tadjik1/t9-nodejs-emulator/README.md

-This is nodejs realization for t9 and trie alghoritm.
+This is nodejs t9 implementation using [Trie](https://en.wikipedia.org/wiki/Trie).

 checkout this project and run commands bellow: